daxm/restfly/docs/user/gettingstarted.rst

 Authentication is the next logical step here, and how it's implemented will likely vary significantly depending the API and how auth is handled.
-For simplicities sake, we will be making the assumption of a simple API key that will be provided as an additional header with every call.
+For simplicity's sake, we will be making the assumption of a simple API key that will be provided as an additional header with every call.
 To handle this, we will need to make a couple of changes: